 revise and resubmit the full manuscript.
 Once the full manuscript is revised and

 resent, the LE will ask the AE to re-evaluate for a recommendation of reject or accept.

 4).
 Accepted: This can be decided only after a full manuscript has been evaluated.
 After an AE gives this recommendation, the IE reads over the cover letter, synopsis, and the manuscript to see if the writing meets the standards and content accepted by 4RV.
-IF it does, then the IE emails the President with the recommendation.
+IF it does, then the IE emails the President with the recommendation and the author information for a contract (legal name and pen name if any, address, phone number, and preferred email)..
 Please attach the original full or final manuscript if revised and resubmitted, the cover letter, and the synopsis.
 If the recommendation doesn’t meet the 4RV needs, then the IE will contact the AE and ask why the recommendation to accept was given.

 We want only quality manuscripts that won’t take major editing, that are good writing, and have the type of content we want.
 Authors should have had the manuscript thoroughly edited by others before submitting.

-NOTE: All emails will have a Cc to President and to VP of Operations AND all should have the title of the manuscript in the subject line.
+NOTE: All emails will have a Cc to President, to VP of Operations, and Managing VP, AND all should have the title of the manuscript in the subject line.

 3. The President will prepare